Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

 To consider the overall ex-post hours effect of the FLSA among covered workers, I proceed in two steps.
 I first relate the buncher ATE to the overall average effect of introducing the overtime kink, holding fixed the distributions of counterfactual hours $h_{0it}$ and $h_{1it}$.
 Then, I allow straight-time wages to themselves be affected by the FLSA, using the buncher ATE again to bound the additional effect of these wage changes on hours.

-To motivate this strategy, let us first define the parameter of interest to be the difference in average weekly hours among hourly workers, with and without the FLSA: $\theta := \mathbbm{E}[h_{it}] - \mathbbm{E}^*[h^*_{it}]$.
-Here $h^*_{it}$ indicates the hours unit $it$ would work absent the FLSA, and the second expectation $\mathbbm{E}^*$ is over units corresponding to workers that would exist in the no-FLSA counterfactual and be covered were it introduced.\footnote{Note that $h^*_{it}$ in this section differs from the ``anticipated'' hours quantity $h^*$ in Section \ref{sec:conceptual}.} Defining $\theta$ in this way allows us to remain agnostic as to whether the FLSA changes employment, and hence the population of workers it applies to.
+To motivate this strategy, let us first define the parameter of interest to be the difference in average weekly hours among hourly workers, with and without the FLSA.
+Letting $h^*_{it}$ indicate the hours unit $it$ would work absent the FLSA, consider the parameter $\theta := \mathbbm{E}[h_{it}] - \mathbbm{E}^*[h^*_{it}]$, where the second expectation $\mathbbm{E}^*$ is over units of workers that would exist in the no-FLSA counterfactual and be covered were it introduced.\footnote{The parameter $\theta$ is not an average over individual-level treatment effects, but is instead a causal effect on the population distribution of hours.
+Note that $h^*_{it}$ in this section differs from the ``anticipated'' hours quantity $h^*$ in Sec. \ref{sec:conceptual}.} Defining $\theta$ in this way allows us to remain agnostic as to whether the FLSA changes employment, and hence the population of workers it applies to.
 However, I assume that the hours among any workers who enter or exit employment due to the FLSA are not systematically different from those who would exist without it, so that we may rewrite $\theta$ as $\theta = \mathbbm{E}[h_{it}-h^*_{it}]$, averaging over individual-level causal effects in the population that does exist given the FLSA.

 Next, decompose $\theta$ as:

 where the notation makes explicit the dependence of $h$ and $h_0$ on the worker's straight-time wage $w_{it}$, and possibly the hours $\mathbf{h}_{-i}$ of other workers in their firm this week.
 In the notation of the last section: $h_{it} = h_{it}(w_{it}, \mathbf{h}_{-i,t})$, $h_{0it} = h_{0it}(w_{it}, \mathbf{h}_{-i,t})$ and $h_{1it} = h_{1it}(w_{it}, \mathbf{h}_{-i,t})$.
 I have used that $h_{it}^* = h_{0it}(w^*_{it}, \mathbf{h}^*_{-i,t})$, since pay is linear in hours in the no-FLSA counterfactual.